arve0/master/thesis.md

   out.](figures/uneven_illumination_intensities.png)
   {#fig:illumination_intensities}

-The intensity variation was here in one dimension only which allowed for the simpler divide by a row intensity profile.
-For more complex intensity variations, similiar approaches can be done by fitting the two dimentional background to a surface, then divide images by the surface intensity profile.
+Here the intensity variation was in one dimension only, which allowed for the simpler dividing by a row intensity profile.
+For more complex intensity variations, similiar approaches can be done by fitting the two dimensional background to a surface, then divide images by the surface intensity profile.